njustesen/botbowl/README.md

 ```
 pip install git+https://github.com/njustesen/ffai
 ```
+If python detects a C++ compiler in your system it compile the pathfinding algorithm which makes it faster.
+If you used `git clone` you have to manually compile.
 Here's a more [detailed guide](docs/installation.md) on how to set up FFAI.

 ## Tutorials
 Head over to our [tutorials](docs/tutorials.md) to learn about how to use FFAI.